Cold (Annie Lennox song): Critical reception

-Track listing
+Track listings

 All tracks except "Cold" were recorded acoustically live for MTV Unplugged in July 1992.
 All live songs were versions of songs from Diva.

 All tracks except "Cold" were recorded acoustically live for MTV Unplugged in July 1992.
 All live songs were versions of songs Lennox has recorded with the Eurythmics.

 All tracks except "Cold" were recorded acoustically live for MTV Unplugged in July 1992.
 All live songs were cover versions.
 "River Deep, Mountain High" was originally done by Ike & Tina Turner.
 "Feel the Need" was by The Detroit Emeralds.
 "Don't Let Me Down" is a Beatles song.